Downtown Connector: Reconstruction

 The highway was heavily reconstructed during the 1980s as part of GDOT's Freeing the Freeways program to widen Atlanta-area freeways, with most of the Connector's width being doubled from three to six or seven lanes in each direction.
-The project included work to increase lanes from six to eight on I-20, I-75, I-85, and I-285 ("The Perimeter"), as well as ten lanes on the downtown connector, involving 126 total miles and was phased over 13 years between 1976 and 1988.
+The project included work to increase lanes from six to eight on I-20, I-75, I-85, and I-285 ("The Perimeter"), as well as ten lanes on the downtown connector, involving a total of 126 mi and was phased over 13 years between 1976 and 1989.
 The improvement campaign also included elimination of sharp curves and grades, left-hand exits, excessive interchanges, and short acceleration/deceleration lanes.

 So as to offer a bypass around construction through the center of the city, the perimeter road (I-285) was completed first.
 The radiating expressways were then upgraded, and the last phase was reconstruction of the depressed sections through downtown Atlanta.
 By June 1983, some $252 million in discretionary funds had been used to complete most of the highways save for some major interchanges and the downtown section.
-The eight miles of the downtown section, which includes the 4.4-mile long downtown connector, was the most complicated section of the entire reconstruction.
-Work was started on it in 1984, and it included redesigning the massive interchange between I-20 and I-75/85 at Memorial Drive where much of the mileage was on structure.
-The downtown connector was to be widened to ten lanes, and this required quite a bit of right of way acquisition.
+Reconstruction of the first section, 2.1 mi between Williams Street and I-75, occurred between July 1981 and July 1985.
+This project also included extensive reconstruction of the Brookwood Interchange.
+Work on the next part of the connector began in 1984, and it included redesigning the massive interchange between I-20 and I-75/85 at Memorial Drive where much of the mileage was on structure.
+The Downtown Connector was widened from six to ten through lanes, and this required quite a bit of right of way acquisition.
 Many bridges, including the 55 over the connector portion alone, had to be designed and built.
+4.4 mi of this section proved to be the most complicated project in the Freeing the Freeways program.
+The final portion of the reconstruction, 2.3 mi between Georgia Avenue and North Avenue, opened on May 15, 1989, after many years of delays.
 In addition to the general-purpose lanes, provisions for high-occupancy vehicle (HOV) lanes and dedicated on-ramps at Williams Street, Piedmont Avenue, and Memorial Drive were built, and were subsequently converted to HOV usage in 1996.